erzz/workflows/docs/go-tests/go-tests.md

 ## Inputs

-!> the `go-version` input is currently disabled due to an issue with the `setup-go` action within resuable workflows.
+!> the `go-version` input is currently disabled due to an issue with the `setup-go` action within reusable workflows.

 | Input                   | Required | Default            | Details                                                                                 |
 | ----------------------- | -------- | ------------------ | --------------------------------------------------------------------------------------- |